Last Updated January 2022

 We may share your information with selected third parties including:

-- Our professional advisers, to enable them to provide legal, accountancy and insurance services to our business;
+- our professional advisers, to enable them to provide legal, accountancy and insurance services to our business

-- Analytics and search engine providers that assist us in the improvement and optimisation of our site;
+- analytics and search engine providers that assist us in the improvement and optimisation of our site

 We may disclose your information to third parties:

-- If we sell or buy any business or assets, in which case we may disclose your information to the prospective seller or buyer of such business or assets.
+- if we sell or buy any business or assets, in which case we may disclose your information to the prospective seller or buyer of such business or assets.

-- If we are under a duty to disclose or share information to comply with any legal obligation, or to enforce or apply our standard terms and other agreements; or to protect the rights, property, or safety of Gigaclear, our customers, or others.
+- if we are under a duty to disclose or share information to comply with any legal obligation, or to enforce or apply our standard terms and other agreements; or to protect the rights, property, or safety of Gigaclear, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-STORING YOUR INFORMATION
+PROCESSING YOUR INFORMATION

-All information you provide to us is stored on our secure servers.
-Any payment transactions will be made using authorised 3rd party payment gateways using appropriate encryption.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your information, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.